 If you are going to be conducting surveillance you obviously need your video camera.
 Don’t assume you won’t need your charger.
 You never know what will happen during surveillance.
 It doesn’t hurt to have an additional battery for your camera.

-If you are using a camera that uses 8mm tapes or Mini DV tapes it probably time to move on to a digital camera that uses a SD memory card.
-Regardless of your camera you will need to carry some extra tapes (if you still require them for your camera) or extra memory cards.
+If you are using a camera that uses 8mm tapes or Mini DV tapes it is probably time to move on to a digital camera that uses an SD memory card.
+Regardless of your camera, you will need to carry some extra tapes (if you still require them for your camera) or extra memory cards.
 Having extra memory cards of 8 GB or more will give you peace of mind if you are obtaining large amounts of video or if for some reason your memory card has a malfunction for some reason.

 Backup or Secondary Video Camera